georgerodman/jugg-league-analytics/docs/PROJECT_SPEC.md

 ### Historical auction-price model

-Estimate what each player is likely to cost in this specific league.
-Train from prior auction results and relevant player, season, league, and market features.
-Account for inflation, changing budgets or roster rules, positional scarcity, keeper effects when applicable, and uncertainty.
-Outputs should include an expected sale price or range and enough provenance to explain the important drivers.
+Use publicly available auction-dollar values when a suitable licensed source is available, and compare them with this league's prior auction results, positional markets, rule changes, and owner behavior.
+Do not generate a proprietary JUGG auction-dollar valuation from projections.
+Historical JUGG prices remain evidence for market context, comparables, inflation, and tendencies rather than an internally calculated fair-value price target.
+Every external dollar value must retain its provider, scoring, roster, team-count, budget, season, and retrieval assumptions.

 ### Performance-value model

-Estimate each player's fantasy contribution and convert it into draft value under the league's scoring, roster, and replacement-level assumptions.
-Keep projected performance separate from expected market price so the app can expose bargains, overpays, scarcity, roster fit, and risk rather than collapsing everything into one opaque score.
+Estimate each player's fantasy contribution under the league's scoring and roster assumptions.
+Do not convert projected contribution into a homegrown JUGG auction-dollar value.
+Keep projected performance, public auction values, external ADP market signals, and historical JUGG sale evidence separate so the app can show their differences without collapsing them into one opaque score.

 Use FantasyPros as the primary source for the preseason player pool and projected counting statistics.
 Treat FantasyFootballAnalytics (FFA) and future projection or player-data providers as enrichment sources for uncertainty, kicker detail, injuries, biographical attributes, comparison signals, or missing fields.
 Preserve every provider independently at the raw-data boundary.
 Merged model inputs must retain field-level source provenance and apply explicit, tested conflict and fallback rules rather than silently blending or overwriting values.

+Use Yahoo and ESPN ADP, acquired through FantasyPros, as historical external market markers.
+Yahoo ADP comes from the FantasyPros half-PPR ADP source and ESPN ADP from its PPR ADP source; preserve those scoring-context differences.
+ADP is snake-draft position, not an auction-dollar value.

+Use ESPN's published non-PPR Salary Cap Values as a public historical auction- value input for 2020–2026.
+Preserve ESPN's stated 10-team, $200-budget context and keep these values distinct from ADP, projections, JUGG sale history, and the league's own rules.
+A source value is evidence, not a JUGG-generated target.

 Use nflverse as the primary historical NFL outcomes and identifier-enrichment source.
 Preserve nflverse releases as immutable pre-draft snapshots, normalize